 India is known for its diverse culture and natural beauty.
-Other than mind-blowing mountains, beaches and valleys, there are also hundreds of monuments that were built by emperors.
-Besides palaces, there are also other architectures that simply amazes the moment we look at them, such as stepwells, known as baoli in Hindi.
+Other than the breathtaking mountains, beaches, and valleys, there are hundreds of monuments that were built by the emperors.
+Besides palaces, there are other architectures that simply amaze the moment we look at them, such as stepwells, known as baoli in Hindi.

 Baolis are basically man-made wells which were constructed for citizens to be able to use clean underground water.
 Not only they helped people to easily use underground water resource, but also, they played a significant role in water conservation.

 While not there are different technologies to use underground water, these architectures are still there and have become a major attraction.
 Here are five such stepwells that you must pay a visit!